School Night Bedtime Tips Every Parent Should Know

 Among the recommendations: Children ages 6 to 12 years should get nine to 12 hours of sleep daily; teens ages 13 to 18 ought to aim for eight to 10 hours.

-With the start of a new school year underscoring the need to ensure that young people are getting enough rest, Reed offered some tips for families:
+With the start of a new school year underscoring the need to ensure young people are getting enough rest, Reed offered some tips for families:

 Bump up bedtime: The two to three weeks before the first day of school are key for setting a tone.
 To ease into things, Reed says, wake up your kids earlier in 15-minute increments each day during that stretch — and get them settled 15 minutes earlier at night in the same fashion.